hrubanj/webpage/_posts/2024-03-18-controlling-home-power-plant-with-ai-part-2.markdown

 quarter-hour.
 We use conservative 15-minute periods to avoid overloading the manufacturer's API with too many requests, and to avoid too frequent changes in the power plant settings.

-Another job applies the optimization results to the power plant.
-It sends the values to the manufacturer's API.

-Lastly, we have a job that collects the data from the manufacturer's API and stores it in the database.

 The whole application is in a very POC-like state, but we do have some observability.
 We collect logs in a file, and we have a
 Sentry webhook set up to notify us of any errors.

-The server runs on our VPC.
-We made it accessible to whitelisted IPs only.
-A proper authentication mechanism would definitely be more user-friendly, but this was quicker.
+The server's docker container runs on our tiny VPC instance.
+Originally, we wanted to make it accessible to a list of IPs, but we quickly learned that managing the whitelist would be a pain.
+Instead, we implemented a password authentication with Oauth2.
+It was a bit more work but it is more secure and user-friendly.
+The FastAPI's [documentation](https://fastapi.tiangolo.com/tutorial/security/oauth2-jwt/) has a great chapter on how to do it, and we were able to follow it almost verbatim.

 We do have bash scripts for deploying the app, building the docker image, and running it.
 All must currently be run locally, but using a proper CI/CD pipeline would be a good idea.

-There are absolutely no tests!
+As with the previous iteration, there are absolutely no tests!

 To conclude, the app is light years away from being production-ready, but it is POC.

 ### Learnings & Next Steps
-We have come a long way.
+We have come a long way since starting this series.
-We have a solution that does reasonably well.
-And non-programmers can inspect it.
+We have an automated solution that does something and even non-programmers can inspect it.
 There is a ton of things that we need to improve.
 Most effort will probably go in two directions: ensuring that tha optimization results are not completely crazy, and stabilizing the app (adding tests, improving error handling, ...).
 Then, we'll focus on improving the predictions.
+Stay tuned for the next update.